Penn Monthly, Volume 4 |

 Penn Monthly, Volume 3 Robert Ellis Thompson,William Wilberforce Newton,Otis H. Kendall Volledige weergave - 1872 |

-Penn Monthly, Volume 10 Robert Ellis Thompson,William Wilberforce Newton,Otis H. Kendall Volledige weergave - 1879 |
+Penn Monthly, Volume 7 Robert Ellis Thompson,William Wilberforce Newton,Otis H. Kendall Volledige weergave - 1876 |

 Veelvoorkomende woorden en zinsdelen

-already appears beautiful become believe better body called carried cause cent character Christian Church color common Constitution course court death district doubt effect election English equal established existence fact faith feeling force give given hand head hope important influence interest Italy judges khalif king knowledge known land learned least less light living look matter means mind mountain Musa nature never once original party passed Philadelphia political practical present proportion question reason received regard remains represented result seems side Spain story success things thought thousand tion true turn United votes whole York young
+already appears beautiful become believe better body brought called carried cause cent character Christian Church color common Constitution course court death district doubt effect election English equal established existence fact faith feeling force give given hand head hope important influence interest Italy judges khalif king knowledge known land learned least less light living look matter means mind mountain Musa nature never once original party passed Philadelphia political practical present proportion question reason received regard remains represented result seems side Spain story success things thought tion true turn United votes whole York young

 Populaire passages